 Overnight – Fairmont Banff Springs Hotel

 As you travel in the Canadian Rockies, you come to realize that many of the names you have seen are those of glaciers, resting in mountains high above the valley floor.
 In summer, their slow, steady melting creates lakes with color to rival the finest jewel.
 You begin your day traveling past jagged mountains and lush valleys, as you drive along the Icefields Parkway, one of the most scenic drives in North America.
-A highlight of the day is a ride on the Ice Explorer.
+A short stop at the Fairmont Chateau Lake Louise is included in your transfer for a view of the world-famous lake and photos of the Victoria Glacier before continuing on to the Icefields for a ride on the Ice Explorer.
 The Columbia Icefields is made up of a series of glaciers covering 325 square kilometers.
 After a day of scenic wonders, you arrive at The Fairmont Jasper Park Lodge, wilderness luxury at its finest.

 Overnight – Fairmont Jasper Park Lodge